 Create a pie graph in minutes with Venngage’s Pie Chart Maker.

-4. Bubble graphs
+4. Bubble charts

-Great for comparing independent values with clear outliers or large gaps between each value, bubble graphs display data in the form of bubbles.
+Great for comparing independent values with clear outliers or large gaps between each value, bubble charts display data in the form of bubbles.
 You can use the bubbles to represent multiple dimensions of data such as the percentage of women in leadership around the world in this template:

 Women in Leadership World Map Template